Wrong Reasons To Choose The Firm As Counsel

 - If the prospective client wants the Firm’s professionals to have large, lavish offices, the Firm practices the “hotelling” concept in its offices, i.e. no one has their own office, all offices are everybody’s office, whoever is in town in a particular office uses whatever office is available that day.
 All offices are furnished with the same less than modest furniture and are meant to be the same.

 - If the prospective client wants a firm of size, the Firm is the antithesis of that and is unlikely to change.
-The only professionals are Michael, Eric, and Kearney.
+The only professionals are Michael, Kelly, Leslie, Cheryl, and Kearney.
+The Law School Fellows are Dana and Bri.
 The rest of the staff is made up of law clerks and administrative and paraprofessional staff.

 - If the prospective client wants its lawyers to have “gatekeepers,” the Firm does not use gatekeepers.
 Part of the Firm’s culture is that no individual in the Firm will be asked to do anything that everyone else in the Firm is not prepared to do, has done and will do.
 For instance, as a gesture to that culture the Firm’s professionals might answer the Firm phones on any given day.